- Home

 9. Meditation and yoga

-Both meditation and yoga are known to be incredibly beneficial for improving mental health, particularly when it comes to reducing stress, anxiety, and depression.
+Both meditation and yoga are known to be incredibly beneficial for improving mental health, particularly when it comes to reducing stress, anxiety, and symptoms of depression.
 Though, the impact they can have on overall brain health, and keeping the mind active, are also astonishing.

 Meditation allows you to have more control over your thinking – and this control can lead to improved focus and memory.
-But it can also actually change the physical structure of the brain.
+But it can also change the physical structure of the brain.

 Another study showed that just a couple of weeks of meditation improved people’s memory and focus.